a25shi/RustyBoy/readme.md

 1. Follow the installation of Rust here: https://www.rust-lang.org/tools/install
 2. Clone or download the repository
 3. Open into the RustyBoy folder and run the command `cargo build --release` to build the application
-4. Run the emulator with your desired ROM with `cargo run --release ./path-to-rom`
+4. Run the emulator with `cargo run --release`
-> Make sure that the rom is placed in the correct path relative to the RustyBoy folder
+5. Load the desired ROM using the "Load ROM" button

 ### Keybinds
 | Joypad | Keyboard |